Latent Action Priors for Locomotion with Deep Reinforcement Learning

 \makeatletter \@oldmaketitle\@maketitle {\@oldmaketitle

-{We learn latent action representations from expert demonstrations, which are subsequently used as an action prior in deep reinforcement learning.
-The latent action priors can be learned using a single open-loop gait cycle of demonstration.
-The decoded latent actions $\hat a$ form together with a residual of the full action space $a$ the actions applied to the robot.
-During DRL training only the policy is optimized, not the latent action decoder.
-We combine our approach with an imitation style reward from \cite{Peng.2018} stemming from the same gait cycle demonstration.} } \makeatother
+{We propose a latent action space representation for Deep Reinforcement Learning (DRL) that is especially useful for learning locomotion in direct torque control.
+Based on a small dataset of expert demonstrations, we learn a representation of the expert's actions that is subsequently used as an action prior in DRL.
+The decoded latent actions $\hat a$ and a residual of the full action space $a_{\mathrm{full}}$ are applied to the robot.
+During DRL training the latent action decoder is fixed.
+We combine our approach with an imitation style reward from \cite{Peng.2018} based on the same expert data.} } \makeatother